Comparing The Different Types of HIV Tests

 Antibodies are proteins that the immune system creates in response to an infection.
 Antibodies are made specifically to fit the shape of whichever foreign invader enters the body.
 Foreign invaders like viruses, bacteria, chemicals, allergens, etc., are all considered antigens.

-When the HIV virus enters the body, the immune system creates antibodies that are made to perfectly fit its antigens.
+When Human Immunodeficiency Virus (HIV) enters the body, the immune system creates antibodies that are made to perfectly fit its antigens.
 The purpose of antibodies bonding to the corresponding invading antigens is to mark the invading cells or substances for destruction by immune cells called T-cells or CD4+ cells.
-Unfortunately, the HIV virus attacks T-cells.
-This attack of T-cells by the HIV slowly weakens the immune system.
-The loss of T-cells killing foreign invaders is what makes individuals with HIV so sick, because not only can they not fight off the HIV virus, they do not have enough T-cells to fight off other illnesses.
+Unfortunately, HIV attacks T-cells.
+This attack of T-cells by HIV slowly weakens the immune system.
+The loss of T-cells killing foreign invaders is what makes individuals with HIV so sick, because not only can they not fight off HIV, they do not have enough T-cells to fight off other illnesses.
 Once an invading antigen is fought off, antibodies that were created to bind to the invader remain in the blood in case the antigen comes back, making a future immune response to this particular invader far faster than the initial immune response.
 However, since there is no cure for HIV, the fight against this antigen goes on forever in the body.

 The Different Types of HIV Tests

 The HIV Antibody test is a blood test that searches a blood sample for antibodies that were created by the immune system’s B-cells in response to the invasion of the Human Immunodeficiency Virus Type 1 and/or Type 2.
 If you have antibodies to the HIV virus in your blood, it means that the virus is present.
 An HIV Antibody test is a third generation test.
 It is outdated technology compared to the fourth generation below, which is why STDcheck.com does not offer the third generation HIV test.